SynapticSugar/CarND-Unscented-Kalman-Filter-Project/README.md

 ### Accuracy

-It is interesting to note that the UKF was much better at predicting the state of the bicycle than the EKF as shown inthe table below:
+It is interesting to note that the UKF was much better at predicting the state of the bicycle than the EKF as shown in the table below:

 | Value | EKF | UKF |
 |-------|-----|-----|